Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Experimental Setup

+Furthermore, we also track the average log-probabilities of the actions taken.
+We treat these as a measure of the agents' confidence in their actions.
+We therefore expect a well-performing policy to become more deterministic, achieving both higher log-probabilities and higher returns.
+On the contrary, we can also diagnose overconfident policies, where an increase in log-probabilities does not correlate to an increase in returns.
+The agent may therefore prematurely converge to an overly deterministic sub-optimal policy, which is likely to hinder exploration and thus future improvements.
+We report the log-probabilities measured in the supplementary material.

 In all environments, episodes have a horizon of $1000$ timesteps.
 To increase the readability of the plots, we group timesteps into $100$ bins with no overlap and report the average of each bin.
 We apply additional smoothing by computing an exponentially weighted mean over the bins, with a smoothing factor of $0.1$.
+The average performances and standard deviations we report are then computed from these binned and smoothed results.
+However, for the sake of completeness, we also plot the raw, unbinned, and unsmoothed results in the supplementary material.